 Full Circle also features works that reflect on McIver's collaborations with artists, as well as her impact on the next generation.
 A complementary exhibition, In Good Company, includes artists who have mentored McIver, such as Faith Ringgold and Richard Mayhew, as well as those who have studied under her, including Melissa Button, Claudio Dicochea, Michael Dixon, Carrie Hott, Mary Porterfield, Chris Santa Maria, Damian Stamer, and Lamar Whidbee.

-Beverly McIver: Full Circle is organized by the Scottsdale Museum of Contemporary Art (SMoCA) and guest curated by Kim Boganey, director of Scottsdale Public Art.
+Beverly McIver: Full Circle is organized by the Scottsdale Museum of Contemporary Art (SMoCA) and guest curated by Kim Boganey, former director of Scottsdale Public Art.
 Generously supported by world class sponsor Wells Fargo Wealth & Investment Management.
 Additional exhibition support is provided by the National Endowment for the Arts, The Andy Warhol Foundation for the Visual Arts, and Craven Allen Gallery.

 ABOUT THE ARTIST

 In 1998, Scottsdale Museum of Contemporary Art organized Beverly McIver's first solo exhibition in the Southwest United States, presenting the emerging artist to a new audience in Scottsdale.
 McIver's reputation as an artist was confined largely to her home state of North Carolina until she moved to Arizona to teach at Arizona State University.
 It was during this time that Kim Boganey, then a SMoCA staff member, first met McIver while assisting the artist with the organization of her solo exhibition.
 From that point, they began a professional relationship and personal friendship based on their joint pursuit, as women of color, of nontraditional careers in the arts.